 Where: Nappanee, IN

-About: The festival is home to Indiana’s largest 7 foot baked apple pie, which comes out of the oven just in time to kick off the festival!
-The festival showcases two stages of entertainment, 130 craft vendors, 60 commercial vendors, carnival rides, a parade with signature military aircraft fly-over, a cornhole tournament, a 5K road run, an apple baking contest, a garden tractor pull, kids and adult pedal pull contests, a wings and wheels show at airport, apple peeling and pie-eating contests, and many more activities throughout the event.
+The festival is home to Indiana’s largest 7 foot baked apple pie, which comes out of the oven just in time to kick off the festival!
+Visitors will enjoy two stages of entertainment, 130 craft vendors, 60 commercial vendors, carnival rides, a parade with signature military aircraft fly-over, a cornhole tournament, a 5K road run, an apple baking contest, a garden tractor pull, kids and adult pedal pull contests, a wings and wheels show at airport, apple peeling and pie-eating contests, and much more.